amityadav341/all-usefull-git-github-and-version-control-command/README.md

 1.create gitignore file by typing command

-   i. touch .gitignore.
+   i. touch .gitignore <br>
-   ii. open .gitignore  ->you can write the file name that you want to ignored while pushing the file to remote repository. iii. git init. iv. git add. -> this will added all file to gitignore.
+   ii. open .gitignore  ->you can write the file name that you want to ignored while pushing the file to remote repository <br>
+   iii. git init <br>
+   iv. git add. -> this will added all file to gitignore.<br>
-   v. git status.
+   v. git status<br>
-   vi. git rm --cached -r .  -> remove all file from gitignore file. vii. git commit -m "first".
+   vi. git rm --cached -r .  -> remove all file from gitignore file.<br>
+   vii. git commit -m "first"<br>

 2. https://github.com/github/gitignore  you can check out here what are the file that you no need to push into your remote repository. accordingly you can add it in your gitignore file.